Concentrating Solar Power

 - Development of the power cycle running at approximately 700° C and 55% gross efficiency improves cycle efficiency, reduces powerblock cost, and lowers O&M costs.

-- Lower-cost heliostats are developed as a result of design changes and automated and high-volume manufacturing.
+- Significantly lower-cost heliostats are developed as a result of design changes and automated and high-volume manufacturing.

 - General and soft costs improvements

-- Expansion of world market leads to greater and more-efficient supply chains, and reduction of supply chain margins (e.g., profit and overhead charged by suppliers, manufacturer, distributors, and retailers).
+- Expansion of world market leads to greater and more-efficient supply chains, and reduced supply chain margins (e.g., profit and overhead charged by suppliers, manufacturers, distributors, and retailers).
+(Kurup et al., 2022b)